 St. Mary’s Residence is the home of the college’s women.
 St. Mary’s has a common room, a laundry room with coin-operated washers and dryers, an exercise room, and a chapel in which the Blessed Sacrament is reserved.
 Each student is provided with their own furniture set.
 All rooms are multi-person housing and include:

-Applicants to the college are encouraged to visit campus, participate in a live online tour, or view our virtual tour.
+Applicants to the college are encouraged to visit campus or take our virtual tour.
 Through these, potential students can experience first-hand the student residences and ask questions about residential life.